 \section{CONCLUSION}

 In this article, as an initial mathematical investigation of the subject, we studied fundamental properties of the EDG systems.
-For the last two decades, these dynamic processes have attracted considerable attention in the interdisciplinary communities as such models have found applications in physics, migration dynamics, socioeconomic behavior etc. These processes (e.g. zero-range processes) are also of significant interest for probabilists as the rate equations involved can be obtained as scaling limits of underlying stochastic dynamics.
+For the last two decades, EDG type models have attracted considerable attention of the interdisciplinary communities as such models have found applications in physics, migration dynamics, socioeconomic behavior etc. Also, related particle level processes (e.g. zero-range processes) are also of significant interest as the rate equations that we studied in this article can be obtained as limits of underlying stochastic dynamics.
+With the development of the subject in multiple avenues two different but related views of the mass exchange processes grew around physics and probability fields.
 Our article is motivated by the latter approach.